Do We Really Need More Cesareans?

 Obstetricians are surgeons and in medical school they are taught about the pathology of pregnancy, labor, and birth and how to fix it.
 Pathology is the study of disease.
 They are not taught about normal, healthy pregnancy, labor, and birth.
 They look for and expect and try to avoid variations that are dangerous to mom and baby.
 But the reality is that the majority of mothers and babies are healthier and safer without all of the common medical procedures and interventions used in obstetrics today.
 I have taught 4 physicians and their partners in my Bradley Method classes.
 All of them told me that they wanted to learn about healthy and normal labor and birth.
 Though they each delivered babies, they didn’t learn anything about the normal physiology of labor and birth in medical school.
 So, if physicians know they need to take the time to learn about what is normal and healthy in labor and birth, then the average expecting parents do too.

-Changing Your Perspective On Labor and Birth Takes Time670px-Have-a-Natural-Birth-Step-2
+Changing Your Perspective On Labor and Birth Takes Time

 If you are an expecting parent, then I challenge you to do the work it takes to find the right childbirth class, childbirth educator, ob-gyn or midwife.
 How to start?
 Here are some simple baby steps to take to get you on the road to a safe and healthy birth for you and your baby, and an experience absent of fear and full of confidence in your body and yourself.